bluesky314/BraTs-Segmentation-Challenge/readme.md

 ## Convolutional Neural Networks

 Convolution Neural Networks have proven to be vastly superior to other hand-crafted and learning algorithms for complex feature representation.
 To this end, we employ a framework based on U-Net  structure proposed by  Ronneberger et  al. which consists  of  a  contracting  path  to  analyze  the  whole  image  and  a  symmetric expanding  path  to  recovery  the  original  resolution.
 The  U-Net  structure  has  been widely used in the field of medical image segmentationand has achieved competitive performance.
 Segmentation can be viewed to be a problem that balances global features in a local context so we use transposed convolutions to better upsample learned feature maps along the expanding pathway.
-Severalstudies[14,  15]have demonstratedthat the  3D  versionsof  U-Net architecture using 3D volumes as input can produce better results than entirely 2D architecture.
-Although 3D U-Nethas good performance, it has more parameters than2D version, and the computational complexity of 3D  model is much higher than that of  2D  model.
+Several studies have demonstrated that the  3D  versionsof  U-Net architecture using 3D volumes as input can produce better results than entirely 2D architecture.
+Although 3D U-Net has good performance, it has signoficantly more parameters than the 2D version, and therfore higher computational complexity.

 ---Unet pic